-Richard Dean Anderson Net Worth
+What is Richard Dean Anderson's Net Worth and Salary?

-Early Life: Richard Dean Anderson was born on January 23rd of 1950 in Minneapolis, Minnesota.
+Richard Dean Anderson was born on January 23rd of 1950 in Minneapolis, Minnesota.
 Raised in Roseville, Minnesota alongside three brothers, Richard's father was a teacher while his mother was an artist.
 According to Anderson, he has Mohawk, Scandinavian, and Scottish family heritage.

 Although Richard Dean was originally dead-set on becoming a professional hockey player, his dreams were dashed during his high school days when he broke both of his arms.
 Instead of sports, Anderson began to focus on artistic pursuits such as art, music, and acting.
 Of those three interests, music became his primary goal at the beginning, and he initially tried to become a jazz musician.